 Over a little more than a century, technological innovations have significantly changed agricultural practices and increased the yield per unit of ground and the level of production per unit of labor.

 Four key innovations—the internal combustion engine, the Haber-Bosch process of producing nitrogen fertilizer from the air, the introduction of hybrid corn and the focus on crop genetics, and the development and use of farm chemicals—transformed agricultural production in the 20th and early 21st centuries.
+If you are an innovator with new ideas that can help create innovative solutions, Kamau Bobb and other experts are encouraging you to form teams and compete to win the prize.

 Internal Combustion Engine